samuelmr/nordpool-node/README.md

 - `date`: must be a date parsable by `new Date(x)`.
   - Accepts: `Date` object or a string parsable by `new Date(x)` like a string in [ISO 8601 format](https://www.ecma-international.org/ecma-262/11.0/#sec-date-time-string-format).
   - Optional: if date is not specified todays date of your local system is used
+  - Note: using plain dates (e.g., `2021-09-19`) are converted to midnight in your local timezone, which may be on another day than the midnight on default (Norwegian) timezone.
+If you don't get the results ypu expect, try to specify an exact time and timezone (e.g,`2021-09-19T00:00:00+01:00`)
 - `from`: don't return values before/after this time.
   - Accepts: Accepts same formats as `date`.
   - Optional: falls back to one date based on input from `date`.